Video Game / 1213

 - Heal Thyself: Showers can cure bullet wounds, zombie bites, being stabbed, electrocutions, heart conditions brought upon by sheer exhaustion, and painful landings.

 - Idiot Ball: O'Hagan is a trained psychologist who already knows how crazy Westbury is.
-She still thinks it's a good idea to collect evidence against him and threaten him with it before telling anyone else.
-While he's armed.
+She still thinks it's a good idea to collect evidence against him and threaten him with it before telling anyone else, to his face, while he's armed.

 - Insurmountable Waist-Height Fence: Hundreds of doors, few accessible.
 Pretty much every elevator fails to respond to 1213, requiring him to haul himself between floors.

-- Motherly Scientist: O'Hagan.
+- Motherly Scientist: O'Hagan served as teacher and surrogate mother to the clones, showing genuine concern for them.
 And, in his own twisted way, possibly Westbury.

-- Not to mention releasing the zombies from the first chapter to spread throughout the remainder of the facility when he blasts his way through the quarantine.
+- Releasing the zombies from the first chapter to spread throughout the remainder of the facility when he blasts his way through the quarantine.
 Oops.

-- Nobody Poops: Shower blocks exist, barracks exist, there's even a small mess room and an entire food court, but not one toilet.
+- Nobody Poops: Shower blocks exist, barracks exist, there's even a small mess room and an entire food court, but not one toilet appears.

 - Redemption Equals Death: Westbury's last orders saves 1213's life, even though his attempt at reconciling is in the middle of Jerk Ass territory.